jinnychoe/Variant-analysis-pipeline/README.md

-Title: Bioinformatics pipeline for variant analysis
+Bioinformatics pipeline for variant analysis
 ===================================================
 This repository comprises a collection of Python programs designed to automate a bioinformatics pipeline for variant analysis.
 These scripts have been validated to run on Linux systems to process DNA sequence data, align it to a reference genome, identify genetic variants, and produce a summary report.
 Purpose